Gardens of The Learning Fields

 Garden #3 Medicinal Herb Garden

 Our medicinal herb garden demonstrates the second oldest use of plants, after food for the ailments of mankind.
 The quadrant design for these beds has been used since medieval times.
 The plants themselves are mostly common herbs, often thought of as cooking herbs but almost all have medical value.
 The herbs are commonly used externally on the body as antiseptics.
 We have learned that some can be harmful for your health if taken internally ie. Comfrey.
 Many healers and herb doctors distributed medicinal herbs with beneficial effect, but we discourage using plants in the medicinal beds for that purpose.
-THESE BEDS ARE FOR EDUCATIUONAL PURPOSES ONLY.
+THESE BEDS ARE FOR EDUCATIONAL PURPOSES ONLY.

 Garden #4 The Herb Spiral

 This garden was designed based on a unique European design.
 The raised bed provides good drainage and warm soil for the plants.
 The water feature at the end of the spiral helps cool the bed in summer and warms it a little in the spring.
 Most of the herbs in this garden are used for cooking.
-This garden was created and is maintained by the Master Gardener Herb Committee Herbal Adventures.

 Garden #5 Memorial Fountain